LAAS Current Corporate Turbo Register

-This searchable data file is based on the annual LAAS publication Corporate Turbos of the World and is to be updated around the 25th of each month with that month's changes, which will then also be published in Aviation News & Review.
-Wherever possible errors and additional information will be amended on a day by day basis.
+This searchable data file is based on the annual LAAS publication Business Aircraft of the World - Jets and Turboprops (published in January each year) and is updated at the end of each month with that month's changes, which will then also be published in Aviation News & Review.
+The Business Turbo Register includes:

 Some comments on the registrations